freddiehaddad/nvim/README.md

 # Neovim Configuration

-A [Neovim] configuration, that's designed to ease customization and extensibility.
+A [Neovim] configuration that's designed to ease customization and extensibility.
 Avoid the pitfalls of starting from scratch and fighting with highly opinionated distributions.